seqeralabs/wave/docs/cli/build-freeze.md

 - `--build-repo`: A target repository to save the built container to.
 - `--freeze`: Enable a container freeze.
 - `--tower-token`: A Seqera Platform auth token so that Wave can access your private registry credentials.
-Not required if the `TOWER_TOKEN` environment variable is set.
+Not required if the `TOWER_ACCESS_TOKEN` environment variable is set.
 - `--tower-workspace-id`: A Seqera Platform workspace ID, such as `1234567890`, where credentials may be stored.

 ## Example usage

 In the following example, the `alpine` container image is frozen to a private DockerHub image registry.
-The `--tower-token` argument is not required if the `TOWER_TOKEN` environment variable is defined.
+The `--tower-token` argument is not required if the `TOWER_ACCESS_TOKEN` environment variable is defined.

 ```
 wave -i alpine --freeze \